 We also teamed up with Burwell Bash to enable a young performer to attend their annual Folk Music Summer School of World-class tution and playing.
-This year the Burwell Bash Bursary has been awared to Dante Parker-Hall, aged 15.
-The Burwell Bash takes place this year between 29 July and 2 August 2019.
+This year the Burwell Bash Bursary was awarded to Dante Parker-Hall, aged 15.
+The Burwell Bash took place between 29 July and 2 August 2019.

-This young group of musicians are already showing willing.
+This young group of musicians showed willing from the offset.
 Samuel Taylor chatted on Radio Suffolk about the Trust’s Bursary scheme in early May and then he and Megan Wisdom joined us with the Suffolk Record Office at the Suffolk Show at the end of May where they performed to people visiting the SRO stall.

 6 out of our 7 Bursary Recipients met in mid July at Westley Middle School in Bury St Edmunds for their Year 5 Maypole day.
 Megan lead the dance tuition and provided a superb lesson plan and Finn, Samuel, Dante and Lauren created a scratch band playing mostly East Anglian Tunes taken from the Trust’s tunebook.
 The Year 5 students took it in turns to work the Trust’s Jig Dolls to add percussion to the band.